d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ![A latent autoregressive model. ](../img/sequence-model.svg) :label:`fig_sequence-model`

 Both cases raise the obvious question how to generate training data.
 One typically uses historical observations to predict the next observation given the ones up to right now.
 Obviously we do not expect time to stand still.
 However, a common assumption is that while the specific values of $x_t$ might change, at least the dynamics of the time series itself will not.
 This is reasonable, since novel dynamics are just that, novel and thus not predictable using data we have so far.
-Statisticians call dynamics that don't change *stationary*.
+Statisticians call dynamics that do not change *stationary*.
 Regardless of what we do, we will thus get an estimate of the entire time series via

 $$p(x_1, \ldots, x_T) = \prod_{t=1}^T p(x_t|x_{t-1}, \ldots, x_1).$$